 Ethernet is most widely used LAN Technology, which is defined under IEEE standards 802.3.
 The reason behind its wide usability is Ethernet is easy to understand, implement, maintain and allows low-cost network implementation.
 Also, Ethernet offers flexibility in terms of topologies which are allowed.Ethernet generally uses Bus Topology.
 Ethernet operates in two layers of the OSI model, Physical Layer, and Data Link Layer.
 For Ethernet, the protocol data unit is Frame since we mainly deal with DLL.
 In order to handle collision, the Access control mechanism used in Ethernet is CSMA/CD.

 Since we are talking about IEEE 802.3 standard Ethernet therefore, 0 is expressed by a high-to-low transition, a 1 by the low-to-high transition.
 In both Manchester Encoding and Differential Manchester, Encoding Baud rate is double of bit rate.

 Ethernet LANs consist of network nodes and interconnecting media or link.
 The network nodes can be of two types:

 Data Terminal Equipment (DTE):- Generally, DTEs are the end devices that convert the user information into signals or reconvert the received signals.
-DTEs devices are : personal computers, workstations, file servers or print servers also referred to as end stations.
+DTEs devices are: personal computers, workstations, file servers or print servers also referred to as end stations.
 These devices are either the source or the destination of data frames.
 The data terminal equipment may be a single piece of equipment or multiple pieces of equipment that are interconnected and perform all the required functions to allow the user to communicate.
-A user can interacts to DTE or DTE may be user.
+A user can interact to DTE or DTE may be a user.

 Currently, these data rates are defined for operation over optical fibers and twisted-pair cables: